rayandasoriya/100DaysOfCode/README.md

 1. The problem is related to return the new array by modifying it with the underlying constraints.
 Refer to Day53/Problem 1.pdf for more information regarding the problem.

 ## Day 55
-Solved 1 coding problem from LeetCode using Python.
+Solved 2 coding problems from LeetCode using Python.
-1. The problem is related to find the product of an array except self.
+1. The problem is related to find the product of an array except for self.
 Refer to Day55/Problem 1.pdf for more information regarding the problem.
 2. The problem is related to find the maximum value of length where the two words do not share common letters.
 Refer to Day55/Problem 2.pdf for detailed information.

+## Day 56
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to counting the number of times that the ball will move out of the grid.
+Refer to Day56/Problem 1.pdf for more information regarding the problem.
+2. The problem is related to find if the cards can be rearranged into a group of consecutive numbers.
+Refer to Day56/Problem 2.pdf for detailed information.